lrmartins/lrmartins/content/publication/Martins_and_Tavares_2023/index.md

 ---
-title: Additions to the Morphology of the Cucumariidae.
-I. Intraspecific Variation of the Retractor Muscle in Parathyone braziliensis (Verrill, 1868) and Thyonidium seguroensis (Deichmann, 1930) (Holothuroidea:
+title: "Additions to the Morphology of the Cucumariidae.
+I. Intraspecific Variation of the Retractor Muscle in Parathyone braziliensis (Verrill, 1868) and Thyonidium seguroensis (Deichmann, 1930) (Holothuroidea:Dendrochirotida)"
-Dendrochirotida)
 publication_types:
   - "2"
 authors: